 What is Brighton Asylum?

-A: Brighton Asylum is an immersive, interactive, multi element indoor haunted house designed to play on your worst phobias, fears, and nightmares.
+A: Brighton Asylum is an immersive, interactive, multi element indoor haunted house designed for all levels of entertainment.
+Brighton Asylum is great for those who love to be scared as well as those who don’t, and just want to have fun.
 Superb actors, Hollywood quality sets, special effects and so much more make up this award winning attraction featured on The Today Show, Cake Boss, Buzzfeed, Huffington Post, News 12, Fox News and countless others.
 Brighton Asylum is comprised of 3 attractions…The Tunnel, Brighton Asylum, and The Bleeding Grounds.

 Is it indoors?

 A: Yes.
 All of our haunted attractions are indoors and we are open rain or shine!.
 Our queue lines are located outdoors but are weather-protected.
 DRESS WARM.

 We also have a huge outdoor festival area filled with Instagram/Snapchat worthy photo ops, escape rooms, VR experiences, Fire dancing, Queue line entertainment, Axe throwing, and so much more!
 Brighton Asylum is the ultimate Halloween experience for the whole family.

 What is Brighton Asylum Escape?